2015 New South Wales Cup: SteeleSports.com.au

 Covering predominantly Newtown Jets home fixtures.

 2GLF

 2GLF provide coverage of a host of VB NSW Cup games with a specific charter of servicing teams such as the Tigers, Mounties, Bulldogs and Magpies.

 Alive 90.5

 ALIVE fm call selected Wentworthville Magpies home fixtures from Ringrose Park.

 Triple H 100.1FM

 Triple H call a few VB NSW Cup games from time to time where possible.

 2GB

 Provide score updates where possible during the regular season.

-ABC Grandstand
+ABC Radio Grandstand

 Provide Full Time scores to their listeners as they become available throughout the weekend.